Private health cover

 We provide business healthcare cover for 1 to 249 employees.
 Our plans are built around the needs of you and your business.

-A growth mindset can be applicable to small businesses in a number of ways.
+A growth mindset can apply to small businesses in a number of ways.
 For small business owners, the amount of effort being put into the business is likely to be incredibly high.
 However, the concept of a growth mindset can extend beyond the amount of effort put in by the business owner.
 Businesses can also be affected by the mindset of the wider team, and how they view learning and development.

 How could a growth mindset benefit small businesses?